Vamashi/Houk-Roblox-Injector/README.md

 # Houk - Roblox injector!

+This program was written by a ukrainian developer.
+It's currently war in Ukraine.
+Russia kills Ukrainian kids and women.
+Support Ukraine - https://savelife.in.ua/donate/

 # !NOTICE!
 Houk is not official released.
 It's still in beta version.
 If you find bug - write about it in issues.